-When rill erosion is neglected, the tiny grooves develop into wider and deeper channel known as gully erosion.
-Gully erosion is an advanced stage of rill erosion.
+When rill erosion is neglected, the small grooves develop into wider and deeper channel known as gully erosion.
+Gully erosion is the advanced stage of rill erosion.

 They cut up large fields into small fragments and in course of time, make them unfit for cultivation.
 This gully erosion leads to the formation of bad land topography.

-Gully erosion occur when running concentrated water flows strongly enough to detach soil particles.
+Gully erosion occur when running concentrated water flows strongly enough to separate soil particles.
 This type of erosion highly affect the soil productivity.

 Stream Channel Erosion

-It is caused by river, stream also called chos, cutting their banks and adjoining fields.
-This erosion occurs at the lower end of stream tributaries and to streams that have nearly continuous flow and relatively flat gradient.
+This erosion is caused by river, stream.
+Cutting their banks and adjoining fields.
+This erosion occurs at the lower end of stream tributaries and streams that have nearly continuous flow and relatively flat gradient.
 Stream but erode either by run-off flowing over the side of the stream bank, or by scouring or undercutting.

-The soil splash caused by the impact of falling rain drops.
-Splash erosion result from the bombardment of the soil erosion because of rain drops.
-Because the rain drop behave like a little bomb when falling in the soil.
+The soil splash caused by the impact of falling rain drops from upper to lower.
+Splash erosion result from the bombardment of the soil erosion because of rain drops, it us because the rain drop behave like a little bomb when falling in the soil.

-The major causes affecting soil erosion are :
+There are three major causes affecting the soil erosion are :

 It is caused by the direct pressure of wind on soil particles.
 After being pushed along the ground surface by the wind, the particles leap almost vertically in the first stage stage.